awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

 To set up a LAMP web server on Amazon Linux 2, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.

+To set up a secure LAMP web server using industry\-standard SSL/TLS encryption, use [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) in combination with [Tutorial: Configure Apache Web Server on Amazon Linux 2 to Use SSL/TLS](SSL-on-an-instance.md)\.

 **Important**
 If you are trying to set up a LAMP web server on an Ubuntu or Red Hat Enterprise Linux instance, this tutorial will not work for you\.
 For more information about other distributions, see their specific documentation\.
 For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP) topic\.